“Houston, do you read?” takes on a whole new meaning with a Fisher Space Pen.

 selecting the wider or narrower ends depending on the device you need to

 Ink writes underwater, upside down, over most grease, in zero gravity, and in a vacuum.

 Uses Fisher thixotropic ink, sealed under pressure.

 - Includes styluses on both ends of the pen to use with tablets

-and touch-screens.
+and touch-screens (excluding Apple and Samsung devices).
 Use the narrower stylus to navigate touch-screen

 devices with smaller screens.